Gisbertus Voetius: Utrecht controversy with Descartes

 Voetius pursued the faith-seeking-understanding program whereas Descartes repudiated the faith-lacking-understanding project.
 The primary concern of Voetius was not to preserve Aristotelianism but to keep the biblical truth that, as he put it, was received from orthodox tradition.

 Descartes insisted that the article of faith did not fall under the regime of human reason because faith was something one could not fully grasp with reason.
 He argued that whoever embraced the articles of faith for incorrect reasoning would commit a sin no less grave than those who rejected them.
 What Descartes desperately defended was the autonomy of human reason and its proper use.
 In his philosophical enterprise, faith seemed to hinder the autonomy and the use of reason.
 He believed that his method of doubt would provide a firm road to perfect knowledge.

-Voetius, however, argued that human reason was surrounded by error and sin, so that perfect knowledge was impossible for humans.
+Voetius, however, argued that human reason was surrounded by error and sin, so perfect knowledge was impossible for humans.
 He maintained that human beings would be able to learn the truth from divine revelation, which was the only principle in the pursuit of truth.
 Therefore, for Voetius, Cartesianism was primarily confronted with scriptural truth, not with Aristotelianism.